emoncms/emoncms/docs/CLI.md

 # CLI

-Bundled with emoncms is a simple CLI tool that right now can be used to update the configured database to ensure the schema is up to date.
+Bundled with Emoncms is a simple CLI tool that right now can be used to update the configured database to ensure the schema is up to date.

+This tool resides in the `scripts/` directory.

 ## Print usage